willpiam/lamport-cardano/ReadMe.md

 **Note to self... we should probably be able to get ride of all these "position" values in the datums/redeemers and only use the number found in the tokens name.
 Or we could consider using the token name to serve some other role**

+### Another thing.. this is how I've been running my recent tests

+    deno test --allow-read --fail-fast --filter "Custom Transaction Id"

 ## Questions

 ### Making an account